yinaa/microsoft-graph-docs/api-reference/api/privilegedsignupstatus_issignedup.md

 # privilegedSignupStatus: isSignedUp
-Check if the tenant has been signed up to Privileged Identity Management.
+Check if the organization has been signed up to Privileged Identity Management.

 ### Prerequisites
 The following **scopes** are required to execute this API: _Directory.AccessAsUser.All_